Interview with Our Founder Sean Parnell

 Q: Tell us a little about yourself.
 What do you like to do for fun?
 Passions?
 Hobbies?

-A: By night, many know me as Chicago's historic bar expert by night: I wrote Historic Bars of Chicago and Created the Chicago Bar Project.
+A: By night, many know me as Chicago's historic bar expert: I wrote Historic Bars of Chicago and Created the Chicago Bar Project.
 By day, I run a marketing consulting agency that I founded 10 years ago.
 My wife is from Colombia, so we travel there often with our 7-year-old son.
 Otherwise, it's tennis, baseball, hockey, piano, and basking in the continued afterglow of the Cubs World Series victory.

 Q: Tell us a little about your business.
 What kind of business is it?
 What goods/services do you offer?